What is stress and how can nutrients make a difference?

 L-Theanine is an amino acid, naturally found in small amounts in green tea.
 It is known for its ability to promote relaxation without making you tired as well as increasing attention when combined with caffeine.
 However, research has also shown that L-Theanine can reduce the body’s psychological and physiological responses to stress¹¹.

 Last but not least, I want to discuss a herb called Ashwagandha.
 In the US, Ashwagandha is very popular for many good reasons.
 One of them is being an adaptogen, increasing the body’s ability to get along with mental stress and other things.
-Recent research suggests, that high concentration extracts of Ashwagandha root can improve the body’s resistance towards stress and lower the amount of stress hormones like cortisol¹².
+Recent research suggests, that high concentration extracts of Ashwagandha root can improve the body’s resistance towards stress and lower the number of stress hormones like cortisol¹².
 This extract is a real powerhouse amongst herbal supplements!

 By optimizing your nutrient status, you can do a lot in order to fight against the nasty sides of stress.

 Stress is an important function of our body in order to adapt to our environment.
 However, if the amount of stress exceeds our natural body’s ability to cope with it, mental disorders, insomnia, fatigue, and even chronic diseases can be the consequence.
 Removing stressors would be the ideal intervention to lower stress, however, in most cases, this not a suitable option.
-Nutrition and micronutrients have tremendous impact on our resistance towards stress.
+Nutrition and micronutrients have a tremendous impact on our resistance towards stress.
 By optimizing your nutrient status, you can do a lot in order to fight against the nasty sides of stress.
 In addition to that, some herbal supplements like adaptogens can further help you to decrease the amounts of perceived stress.
-Also, yoga, meditation and light physical exercise may be useful tools.
+Also, yoga, meditation, and light physical exercise may be useful tools.
 However, herbs and exercise can’t mask nutrient deficiencies.
 Getting your micronutrient levels fixed should be the base of your war against stress.

 - Tarasov, E. A., et al. “Magnesium deficiency and stress: Issues of their relationship, diagnostic tests, and approaches to therapy.”
 Terapevticheskii arkhiv 87.9 (2015): 114–122.